igncp/environment/README.md

 # Environment

-This repo contains my personal environment configurations
+This repo contains my personal environment configurations and some dev notes

-It is mostly bash scripts and configuration files
+It is composed of mmostly bash scripts and configuration files

-The only dependency is [Virtual Box](https://www.virtualbox.org/wiki/Downloads) when using a Virtual Machine approach

 It tries to automate the most number of tasks and make the updates as fast as possible

 The focus is in: